-The Thermarest Neo Air series took the gold for best sleeping pads in 2017.
+The Thermarest Neo Air series took the gold for excellence in 2020.
 The NeoAir XLite inflates quickly, offers great warmth and comfort and is a solid choice if you want to pick up the top Thermarest sleeping pad from last year.

-I traveled extensively with the Thermarest Neo Air myself in 2017 but I have now upgraded and I travel with the, significantly better, XTherm.
+I traveled extensively with the Thermarest Neo Air myself.
+It’s a great travel sleeping pad.
+But I have now upgraded and I travel with the, significantly better, XTherm.

-The Thermarest Ridge Rest Solar Sleeping Pad deserves an honourable mention thanks to it's innovate new technology that reflects heat back to the user.
-This is a crazy good value sleeping pad and although it isn't as comfortable as traditional inflatable sleeping pads, it's my top pick for none inflatable sleeping pads, it will keep you warm even if you are sleeping on snow.
+The Thermarest Ridge Rest Solite Sleeping Pad deserves an honourable mention thanks to its innovate new technology that reflects heat back to the user.
+This is a crazy good value sleeping pad and although it isn’t as comfortable as traditional inflatable sleeping pads, it’s my top pick for non-inflatable sleeping pads, it will keep you warm even if you are sleeping on snow.

 This very cool sleeping pad reflects your heat radiation back towards you using a patent pending tech which helps keep you significantly warmer than if you were on a traditional foam camping mat.